oebinisa/Ansible-Config/README.md

 # Ansible-Config

-Basic Ansible configuration to set up a load balancer, two Web servers, and a database server via a control system
+Basic Ansible configuration to set up a load balancer using NGiNX, two Web servers, and a database server via a control system

 ## System Structure Setup: